HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 title: Markup
 description: Markup chapter of the 2020 Web Almanac covering general observations, the use of elements and attributes, as well as trivia and trends.
 authors: [j9t, catalinred, iandevlin]
 j9t_bio: Jens Oliver Meiert is a web developer and author (<a href="https://leanpub.com/css-optimization-basics"><cite>CSS Optimization Basics</cite></a>, <a href="https://leanpub.com/web-development-glossary"><cite>The Web Development Glossary</cite></a>), who works as an engineering manager at <a href="https://www.jimdo.com/">Jimdo</a>.
-He’s an expert on web development where he specializes in HTML and CSS optimization.
+He's an expert on web development where he specializes in HTML and CSS optimization.
 Jens contributes to technical standards and regularly writes about his work and research, particularly on his website, <a href="https://meiert.com/en/">meiert.com</a>.
 # catalinred_bio: @@
 # iandevlin_bio: @@
 reviewers: [zcorpan, matuzo, bkardell]